- 1 What Makes a Quality RV Sewage Hose?

 Go back to your RV drain pipe terminal and make sure the safety cap is on – it is required to by the law whenever you’re driving!
 Even if it was not, inevitably…someone…somewhere will appreciate the fact you did.

-Remember that it is generally a good idea to keep the appliance you use to drain used toilet water separate from any other equipment, especially any fresh-water hoses.
+Remember that it is generally a good idea to keep the appliance you use to drain used toilet water separate from any other equipment, especially for any fresh-water hoses.
 If you are short on space and have to keep your drain hose along with any other equipment, it would be prudent to keep it in a separate waterproof sealed plastic bag (no matter how well you clean it after every use).
 Stay on the safe side when away from civilization.

 As previously mentioned, not all drain hoses for mobile homes are designed to remain flexible (and subsequently not crack or leak) at low temperatures.
-If you do plan for winter travels – make sure to consult with the seller and learn what temperature your hose can be reliably used in.
+If you plan for winter travels – make sure to consult with the seller and learn what temperature your hose can be reliably used in.

 Wastewater is still water (surprise!).
 It freezes at temperatures below 32F (0C).
 Regardless of whether your RV itself and the tanks are winter-ready, your hose will be exposed to local temperatures.

 Want to learn more about sewage?
 We didn’t think so.
-Do not worry, we are almost done.
+Do not worry.
+We are almost done.

-- the reasons why to use (and master) RV trailer sewer draining;
+- The reasons why to use (and master) RV trailer sewer draining.